amitkhopkar-creator/GNN_Architecture/Networks_GNN.md

   - in most cases however, vertices are connected one or multiple edges
   - total number of nodes in a graph $\text{mode}(V)$ is commonly called the `Order of the graph`
     - **order** of the graph is $|V| = n$ (total vertices)
+  - total number of edges that are incident at a vertex is called the degree of the vertex

 - Individual edges $$e_1$$ to $$e_m$$ are all members of $$E$$
   - \$`E = \{e_1, e_2, ...e_k,..., e_m\}`$